 The tool normalizes the Domain Authority, which allows for a good comparison between websites that have different volumes of links.
 As you can see from the graph above, the blue line sticks out quite a bit from the other four websites, which indicates some kind of anomaly.
 This particular graph is actually from a previous SEO project where the client came to us with a link profile problem.
 Their profile was the blue line above, which clearly shows something strange was going on that needed further analysis.

-You can do the same for whatever domain metric you prefer using a little bit of Excel magic and your favorite link analysis tool.
+You can do the same for whatever domain metric you prefer using a little bit of Excel magic and your favourite link analysis tool.
 First of all, you’ll need to download a list of all domains that link to you.
 Here is how to do that for a few different tools:

 I’ll show you an example using an export from Moz Link Explorer.